symfony/symfony-docs/guides/security/authentication.rst

 ~~~~~~~~~~~~~~~

 When you disable security, no user is attached to the request anymore.
 If you
 still want one, you can activate anonymous users.
-An anonymous user is not
+An anonymous user is
+authenticated but only has the ``IS_AUTHENTICATED_ANONYMOUSLY`` role.
+The
-authenticated and "real" authentication occurs whenever the user wants to
+"real" authentication only occurs whenever the user accesses a resource
-access a resource restricted by an access control rule:
+restricted by a more restrictive access control rule:

 .. configuration-block::